 Head to one of the recycling centres across Suffolk run by Suffolk County Council.

-Additional recycling in any clear sack or one of our authorised sacks, as well as dry flattened cardboard can be collected when left beside your recycling bin on your collection day.
+Additional recycling in any clear sack, as well as dry flattened cardboard can be collected when left beside your recycling bin on your collection day.

 In Mid Suffolk only, we also provide an authorised sack scheme for additional general waste (orange sacks) and garden waste (green sacks), which can be placed beside your general waste bin on collection day.